All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Trick 10: Season Aggressively

 Bland protein is hard to eat when you have no appetite.
-Make your protein taste incredible and you will eat more of it.
+Make your protein taste incredible and you'll eat more of it.
 Keep these flavor boosters on hand:

 • Everything-bagel seasoning (eggs, chicken, yogurt)